maxeruth/SymplecticMapTools.jl/README.md

 The functions `adaptive_birkhoff_extrapolation`, `get_w0!`, and `adaptive_get_torus!` can be used to compute the higher dimensional tori.

 # SymplecticMapTools.jl
-SymplecticMapTools is a package devoted to different tools for analyzing (primarily 2D) symplectic maps.
+SymplecticMapTools is a package devoted to different tools for analyzing symplectic maps.
 The overall goal of this package is to provide a set of tools that can be used to robustly characterize orbits and find invariant structures while being efficient in the number of evaluations of the map.
 If you have any